3

 Here are our favorite tools to use during or before the cooking process:

 Meat thermometer: This tool is great for determining the internal temperature of your smoking briskets.
-You know your brisket is finished when the internal temperatures reach 200 to 205°F.
+Your brisket is finished when the internal temperatures reach 200 to 205°F.

-Butcher Paper: Thanks to Aaron Franklin, wrapping brisket inside a butcher paper has become a new trend.
+Butcher Paper: Thanks to Aaron Franklin, wrapping brisket inside butcher paper has become a new trend.
 It provides a nice brisket bark and helps create a crispy texture.
-Make sure to ensure an unwaxed food-grade butcher paper for best results.
+For best results, make sure to use unwaxed food-grade butcher paper.

-However, it does minimize the risk of losing the rub, especially during the early stages of the smoking process.
+A binder isn’t essential for making delicious brisket; however, it minimizes the risk of losing the rub, especially during the early stages of the smoking process.

 Smoke On!